farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 # Value Objects and Reuse

-Looking for value objects in entity properties is one of my favorite lessons from Domain Driven Design.
+Looking for value objects among entity properties is one of my favorite lessons from Domain Driven Design.
 Here's a quick overview.

-I can't count how many times I've seen types overflowing with properties, and the properties clearly have implicit groups
+I can't count how many times I've seen types overflowing with properties, and the properties clearly have implicit groups.
+Spend a moment to list implicit concepts you see in `User`.

 ```cs
 class User{